484-548-0529

 Keep Your Notes Concise & Reader Friendly

-When preparing for a custody hearing, or any other trial, it is important to keep track of as much information as possible so that the Judge can have a full and complete understanding of your case.
-When keeping notes, remember to consider the custody factors your attorney has provided to you.
+When gearing up for a custody hearing or any other trial, it’s crucial to compile as much information as possible.
+This ensures that the judge gains a comprehensive understanding of your case.
+As you take notes, bear in mind the custody factors that your attorney has outlined for you.

 Keep your notes organized and concise and you will likely save money and achieve a better outcome.